Thirteen-Moons/ST-indexTTS2-X-Player/README_EN.md

 ### Emotion:
 Choose only one that fits the current situation from the following:
-Happy, angry, sad, scared, disgusted, gloomy, surprised, calm
+Happy, angry, sad, scared, disgusted, gloomy, surprised, calm, If there is no particularly matching emotion, use 'usual'

 ### Dialogue Content:
 Wrap the character's spoken lines in 「」 or "".